Last Updated: March 14, 2023

 - One communications coordinator

-The incident commander is responsible coordinating all stages of the incident response process, and specifically, acts as the leader of the investigation.
+The incident commander is responsible for coordinating all stages of the incident response process and specifically acts as the leader of the investigation.
 In addition, the incident commander has the following duties:

 - Ensures the incident has been properly contained